turbot/steampipe-docs/docs/develop/writing-plugins.md

 ## Client-Side Rate Limiting

 The Steampipe Plugin SDK supports a [client-side rate limiting implementation](/docs/guides/limiter) to allow users to define [plugin `limiter` blocks](/docs/reference/config-files/plugin#limiter) to control concurrency and rate limiting.
-Support for limiters is build in to the SDK and basic functionality requires no changes to the plugin code;  Just indluding the SDK will enable users to create limiters for your plugin using the built in `connection`, `table`, and `function_name` scopes.
-You can add additional flexibility by adding [function tags](#function-tags) and by [accounting for pageing in List calls](#accounting-for-paged-list-calls).
+Support for limiters is built in to the SDK and basic functionality requires no changes to the plugin code;  Just including the SDK will enable users to create limiters for your plugin using the built in `connection`, `table`, and `function_name` scopes.
+You can add additional flexibility by adding [function tags](#function-tags) and by [accounting for paging in List calls](#accounting-for-paged-list-calls).
 ## Function Tags

 Hydrate function tags provide useful diagnostic metadata, and they can also be used as scopes in rate limiters.
 Rate limiting requirements vary by plugin because the underlying APIs that they access implement rate limiting differently.
 Tags provide a way for a plugin author to scope rate limiters in a way that aligns with the API implementation.